rishabh-ink/remember/readme.md

 ### :high_brightness: Updating the code

 * Use `git pull --rebase` to update your code.
-* Run `bundle install && npm install && bower install` afterwards to account for any newly added/updated/removed packages.
+* Run `bundle install && npm install && bower install` to account for any newly added/updated/removed packages.

 ### :pencil2: Build tasks